mathigon/textbooks/transformations-and-symmetry/content.md

 original.
 If the scale factor is larger than 1, the image is [[larger|smaller]] than the original.
 ::: column(width=300)
-{.todo} TODO – Illustration (drag the center, slider for scale factor)
+{.todo} COMING SOON – Illustration (drag the center, slider for scale factor)
 :::

 ---